 On April 1, 2019 the Company announced that it arranged for certain financing required to bridge the Company to the previously announced anticipated sale of its DenseLight subsidiary.
 That sale is scheduled to be completed in September 2019, subject to certain conditions including shareholder and other approvals.
-The Company expects to generate cash proceeds of approximately CAD\$34.5 million to CAD\$40 million upon completion of the DenseLight sale.
+The Company expects to generate cash proceeds of approximately \$26 million to \$30 million (CAD\$34.5 million to CAD\$40 million) upon completion of the DenseLight sale.

 The first component of the financing consists of the issuance of up to CAD\$14 million principal amount of 12% convertible unsecured debentures (the "Convertible Debentures") of the Company.
 The Convertible Debentures will be sold in multiple tranches over upcoming months, as needed, on a brokered private placement basis through the Company's financial advisors, IBK Capital.
-The Company closed the first tranche of Convertible Debentures, for gross proceeds of CAD\$1,929,000 on April 3, 2019.
-Further indications of interest amounting to approximately CAD\$1.6 million from parties who could not participate in the first tranche are expected to be included in subsequent tranches.
+The Company closed the first tranche of Convertible Debentures, for gross proceeds of \$1,446,027 (CAD\$1,929,000) on April 3, 2019.
+The Company paid \$77,479 (CAD\$103,357) in brokerage fees related to this closing.